kalyaniasthana/CS271_project_sokoban/README.md

 * Make sure that you place your board configuration file (representation of the board that looks like input00.txt or something similar) in the `input_files` folder
 * Type `python sokoban_input_converter.py`
+* You will see a prompt asking you to enter the file number which you want to convert.
+For example, to covert input00.txt to sokoban00.txt, enter 00 to the prompt.
-* The above step will convert the board from an inputXY.txt format to sokobanXY.txt.
+* sokoban_input_converter will convert the board from an inputXY.txt format to sokobanXY.txt.
 The latter format can be used as an input to `sokoban.py`.

 ## Motivation